MyDirtyHobby

-MyDirtyHobby is a website owned by MindGeek focused on amateur pornography providing videos, photos and webcam shows.
+MyDirtyHobby is a website owned by Aylo focused on amateur pornography providing videos, photos and webcam shows.

 Concept

 MyDirtyHobby allows both users and performers to interact with each other through private messages and instant messaging.

 The performers on mydirtyhobby.com are mostly amateur models and cam girls.
 However, there are also some porn stars to be found, such as Vivian Schmitt and Emma Starr.

 As of September 2015, over 370,000 videos and 3.8 million pictures uploaded on the website by more than 40,000 amateur performers.